Sri Lanka Evacuates Crew From Iranian Navy Vessel After Emergency Docking Request

 Key Facts

-- Sri Lanka evacuated 208 crew members from an Iranian navy vessel that requested emergency docking
+- Sri Lanka evacuated 208 crew members from an Iranian navy vessel following an emergency docking request.

-- Sri Lanka’s neutrality is being tested due to its involvement in rescuing Iranian sailors
+- Sri Lanka’s neutrality is being tested as it responds to incidents involving US and Iranian military vessels.

 What Happened